AdobeDocs/experience-manager-65.sv-SE/help/forms/using/embed-adaptive-form-external-web-page.md

     var loadAdaptiveForm = function(options){
     //alert(options.path);
        if(options.path) {
-           // options.path refers to the publish URL of the adaptive form
+           // options.path refers to the path of the adaptive form
-           // For Example: https:myserver:4503/content/forms/af/ABC, where ABC is the adaptive form
+           // For Example: /content/forms/af/ABC, where ABC is the adaptive form
            // Note: If AEM server is running on a context path, the adaptive form URL must contain the context path var path = options.path;
            path += "/jcr:content/guideContainer.html";